kpnDataScienceLab/labday2017-2-hexapod-first-steps/README.md

 * modification of Arduino sketch running on the Arbotix-M board
 * some reconfiguration of jumpers

 A USB-to-serial cable will connect the Euclid device to the PhantomX.
 A simple program written in Scala and/or Akka will be written that sends commands to the hexapod.
-Code from the Virtual Commander will be referenced.
+Code from the Virtual Commander will be referenced as a guide.
 The success case will be getting the hexapod to respond to those commands.
 If this happens earlier in the day, then the next step will be to try to incorporate information from the time-of-flight camera for obstacle detection.

 ## Risks

-* The required hardware isn't quite right
-* The Intel Euclid device mauy prevent software from being loaded
-* The memory requirements of 4G aren't large enough to do anything meaningful
+* The required hardware (a USB to serial cable) may not be quite right.
+If this turns out to be the case, the time will be spent getting the program to interact with the onboard sensors via ROS.

 ## Potential future work